AlexMarsico/DTOF/README.md

 # Gameplay

 ## Skills

+"The Neuroscience Laboratory" is a skill tree where you can use brain-shaped medals, earned after completing secondary missions, to unlock brain abilities like enhanced vision, telekinesis, and more.

 * **Active Skills**
   * Enhanced vision: Players will acquire emotions by completing main missions.
 These emotions can be used to analyze people, providing players with useful information to       solve mysteries.
 This could be represented through visual feedback, such as changes in character behavior or appearance that help with the investigation.
     Specifically, the 6 primary emotions that can be used are:
-     * happiness s
+     * happiness
      * adness
      * surprise
      * fear
      * anger
      * disgust

   * Elusion: Players can move in a stealthy manner to avoid being detected.
 This skill can be progressively improved through the purchase of special equipment.

-Players can also collect and throw objects to distract enemies and continue with the mission.
+  * Telekinesis: The player can use telekinesis to manipulate objects in the game environment.
+For example, moving objects to create distractions or obstacles for enemies,      such as dropping keys to the ground to attract a guard's attention or remotely closing a door to trap an enemy.

 * **Passive Skills**
   * Deduction: The character can collect clues and connect them together.
 This could be represented visually in the game through a notebook-like system, where various           pieces of information are laid out.
 Some pieces of information must be selected in a specific order in order to unlock a deduced piece of information.
 Correct execution     can be represented with visual feedback, such as using the color green for correct execution and red for incorrect execution.

+## Reward system
+Brain-shaped medals are the medals used to enhance skills.
+These can only be obtained by completing secondary quests, such as doing well in school, behaving like a good daughter and sister when you're at home, or at least trying to do so.

 ## Powerup System and Balancing